gitlapse/docs/source/v1/index.md

 gem install gitlapse
 ```

+## Philosophy

+## Quickstart
+### Installation
+### copy\paste this oneline of code into your terminal

+# API Resources

+like using legos to put together to build something great.

+API must appeal to emotion.. you will love Gitlapse.

+API designed for laziness

+API designed for lazy

+intuitive well-documented oinionated

 Gitlapse API is an opensource REST API for everyone who uses git, either on their own machines or via Git hosting services like Github & Bitbucket, you can always contribute to Gitlapse API on https://github.com/gitlapse/docs .

 Gitlapse API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.

 Gitlapse API uses built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.